JosephTLyons/change-line-length/README.md

         ...
       ]

-After you've saved you `config.cson` file, you should be able to use the package to quickly change between your Preferred Line Length settings.
+After you've saved you `config.cson` file, restart Atom for the settings to take effect.
+You should be able to use the package to quickly change between your Preferred Line Length settings.

 ## TODO: